Sruthi1605/Agrow_Agricultural-Information-System/README.md

 cd ../client
 npm start

-## Usage
+## **Usage**
-Open your web browser and navigate to the application: http://localhost:<3000>
+1. Navigate to the application in your web browser: `http://localhost:<3000>`.
-Sign up or log in as a farmer to access all features.
+2. Sign up or log in as a farmer to access features.
-Use the dashboard to explore real-time weather updates, market prices, expert advice, and more.
+3. Explore real-time weather updates, market prices, and more from the dashboard.